ImmutableVariable/learnityourself/docs/python/02-control-flow/02-loops.md

     if i == 5:
         break  # Exit the loop when i is 5 print(i)

+print("Loop exited")
+# This will be printed after the loop exits
+# notice the last value printed was 4, therefore
+# the loop exited before printing 5
 ```
 <codapi-snippet sandbox="python" editor="python" init-delay="500" >
 </codapi-snippet>